My Problems with #StopAsianHate

 Strengthen the Community

-A well-meaning friend sent me an email to let me know that she was being a good neighbor to her Asian community.
+A well-meaning friend sent me an email asking how I was and to let me know that she was being a good neighbor to her Asian community.

 I dislike the idea that I need some special assurances when I don’t work at a massage parlor, I don’t live anywhere near Atlanta, and I don’t know the victims.
 Help the victims.
 I am not one of them.